eneSadi/Find-and-Replace/README.md

 <img src="2.png"/>

 ## Performance of huge text files
-#### This figure explains how much time does it take while replaceing given words
+#### This figure explains how much time does it take while replacing given words with "find" word

 <img src="3.png"/>